Seattle dismissed our environmental challenge. Weโre appealing โ on behalf of Southern Resident Killer Whales.

 To effectively address both housing affordability and climate equity, the City must ensure its 20-year growth plan is based on inclusive and scientifically sound environmental analyses.

-The Orca Appeal is in the Washington State Court of Appeals: Case No. 882520.
-If granted, we’ll continue pushing the city to improve the Comp Plan EIS to reduce harm to endangered orcas, salmon, trees, and neighborhoods.
+The Orca Appeal is in the Washington State Court of Appeals (Case No. 882520) and the Growth Management Hearings Board.
+If granted, weโll continue pushing the city to improve the Comp Plan EIS to reduce harm to endangered orcas, salmon, trees, and communities.
 Donations go toward legal costs.
 Any funds left over will support orca and tree protection nonprofits.

 Legal Fund